codegirls/materials/section/time-machine.md

 # Time Machine

-Ok, now that you about [numbers, variables and simple functions][hj], let's make a time machine out of that and a bit more.
+Ok, now that you know about [numbers, variables and simple functions](hello-javascript.html), let's make a time machine out of that and a bit more.
 You'll learn about *objects*, functions with *return values* and a few other things along the way.

 ## Objects